PuppyLexie/diary/diary.md

 # 📆 09.09.2025
 Today I started with the task I received.
 I did some research and wrote everything down.
 I'm still only at the beginning, so it'll be more and more I need to add in order to fulfill the requirements.
 It was actually really interesting.
 Being locked while fulfilling my duty.
 I somehow felt like a personal assistant... a.. naughty, girly, personal assistant.
 Maybe I'll wear a skirt and stockings next time..
 I think it'd be even more intriguing 😇.
 I'm also working on a cute gift for her.
 I hope she'll like it ❤️.

+I also thought about some nice things to do with Natalie.
+It'd be really awesome if we could watch a movie together sometime.
+Until we finally meet in person... that's a whoooole different level of excitement 😁.
+I can't wait to finalle see her, let alone spend time in person together.. cuddling in bed, listening to each other's stories, brushing through her hair...

 # 📆 08.09.2025
 Today was awesome!